zchee/neovim-wiki/Building-Neovim.md

 - [busted](http://olivinelabs.com/busted/)

-Keep in mind that some of those packages have their own dependencies which also have to be installed.
+Keep in mind that some of those packages have their own dependencies which also have to be installed, and the version you install hasn't necessarily been tested to work with Neovim.